popupcad/popupcad.github.io/README.md

 ## css

-The cleanest way to add or override classes and divs is to enter them in: '/assets/css/overrides.css'
+The cleanest way to add or override classes and divs is to enter them in: '/assets/css/overrides.css'.
+Always make custom changes in override.css; it makes your changes easy to find.

 ## 1 - excerpt separator in blog/news/post items

-in config.yml I specify a excerpt_separator: "<!--more-->".
+In config.yml I specify a excerpt_separator: "<!--more-->".

 So on blog list pages, it'll display all of a post up to <!--more-->.
 It's kinda important to use that on pages that start with a <table> or something, or things will get weird.

 # Alerts and Notifications

-Create information boxes with the following syntax.
+Syntax examples for information boxes: Info, Success, Alert, Error.

     <div class="notice info"><p>This is a an info notice, it provides feedback of a neutral nature to the user.</p></div>